lightscript/lightscript.org/pages/docs/docs.md

     // ... gets stuck in traffic ...
     now isDarkSide = true

-This can be a bit tricky at first:

-    let hanSolo
-    if debt.isPaid():
-      now hanSolo = 'free to go'
-    else:
-      now hanSolo = 'frozen in carbonite'

-is correct, but the following doesn't do what you want:

-    let hanSolo
-    if debt.isPaid():
-      // WRONG! must use `now`
-      hanSolo = 'free to go'
-    else:
-      // WRONG! must use `now`
-      hanSolo = 'frozen in carbonite'

-since the inner `hanSolo` variables are redeclared as shadow `const` variables.

-(Note that the above code would be better written with an [`if` expression](#if-expressions)).

 Assignments that update a variable also require the `now` keyword:

     let planetsDestroyed = 0